 CS:GO Best Monitor and Gear Guide

 Finding the best monitor, mouse, keyboard and headset for CS:GO can be overwhelming and difficult.
-Companies like BenQ, Zowie, ASUS, and Razer are working hard on creating the best gear possible but there is still a jungle of options out there.
+Companies like BenQ, Zowie, ASUS, and Razer are doing their best to stand out from the crowd but there is still a jungle of options out there.
 That’s why we have analyzed the gaming gear of professional CS:GO players to find the most frequently used monitor, mouse, keyboard and headset.
 To analyze these numbers, we have been using our CS:GO Pro Settings and Gear List which you can find here.

 What’s the best monitor for CS:GO?